elkarrde/django-mollie-api/README.rst

 Registering with Mollie.nl
 ==========================

-Before you can start using ``django-mollie-ideal`` you must `register with Mollie.nl`_.
+Before you can start using ``django-mollie-ideal`` you must `register with Mollie.com`_.

-.. _`register with Mollie.nl`: http://www.mollie.nl/aanmelden/
+.. _`register with Mollie.com`: http://www.mollie.com/signup/

-Once you have registered you will receive a so-called "Partner ID" which you should set as the value of ``MOLLIE_PARTNER_ID`` in your Django project's ``settings.py`` file.
+Once you have registered you will receive a "Partner ID" which you should set as the value of ``MOLLIE_PARTNER_ID`` in your Django project's ``settings.py`` file.
 See below for more information about the available settings.

 Settings
 ========